Become a part of today's expanding global domain

 Additional minors available in:

-Global & Regional Studies held an International Jobs and Careers Night information session last spring.
+Global & Regional Studies held an International Jobs and Careers Information Session in 2014.
 Local expert panelists were on hand to discuss options and opportunities for finding meaningful work overseas.

 For more information please call the GRS office at 802-656-1096 or email Interim Director Peter VonDoepp at Peter.VonDoepp@uvm.edu